sayeedsaqlain/diabetes_outcome_prediction/README.md

 ## Conclusion

-Based on the measured model performance of different algorithms, we find decision trees to be the best fir for predicting the diabetes dataset.
+Based on the measured model performance of different algorithms, we find decision trees to be the best fit for predicting the diabetes dataset.